mpatrikik/STMPKotlinApp/README.md

 - Unit test(s) for TaskService ✔️
 - Base exception handlings ✔️
 - Task input validation (max value input, characters) ✔️
-- Task deletion confirm dialog ?
+- Task deletion confirm dialog ✔️
 - Maybe a UX update for replacing the delete button next to the task description ?
 - In ExampleUnitTest.kt: get the id from Task.kt ✔️
+- Save just the task list (if app closed and reaopened, the selection is also saved)

 ---